Cryptocurrencies in Puerto Rico: Influx of crypto traders, Puertopia

 A colonial building in Old San Juan that served as one of the first meeting sites of the Puertopians.
 Seen here in early 2018, still ravaged from the passage of Maria.

+An increase in the value of cryptocurrencies has made several traders wealthy, with some oscillating between being millionaires and billionaires.

 Michael Terpin, founder of BitAngels, claims to be the first crypto investor to relocate by doing so in 2016 and has been active in promoting the settlement of more foreigners as part of a practice that he does not consider "colonization".
 On September 20, 2017, hurricane Maria passed over Puerto Rico, creating what is considered the worst natural disaster on record for the archipelago.
 Only months later, a group of cryptocurrency figures led by Bitcoin Foundation chairman Brock Pierce relocated to Old San Juan, gathering in hotels and purchasing a colonial building that previously housed a children's museum.
 The first reference to this migration in media happened in January 2018, when Jeremy Gardner said that "they're going to build a modern-day Atlantis out there".
 The new arrivals numbered in the dozens and were mostly composed by executives of firms (Ethereum Blockchain-as-a-Service entrepreneur Andrew Keys), early adopters, nouveau riche men that had benefited from the early adoption of bitcoin and its value rising in 2017, traders and investors, among other enthusiasts.
 According to a New York Times article that quoted Pierce, it was the economic environment that followed which convinced them to choose the ravaged archipelago.
 In the words of Fifth Avenue Capital's Stephen Morris, "It's only when everything's been swept away that you can make a case for rebuilding from the ground up".
 The group unveiled plans to build Puertopia or Sol, a city in which all transactions were made via digital currency and contracts codified in the underlying technology of blockchain.
 Located at in the derelict remains of Roosevelt Roads Naval Base in Ceiba, Puerto Rico, the project would include the first cryptocurrency-exclusive bank in the world and was to be a showcase for the group to promote their vision of "what a crypto future could look like".
 The group claimed that it would be investing in the local economy, in particular the widespread reconstruction efforts following the hurricane.